AmirAmemi/nouvelair-delay-watch/README.md

 **Project created and maintained by ****[Amir Amemi](https://www.amemi.de)**

-Design inspired by real-world flight information displays to maintain an authentic aviation feeling. and
+Design inspired by real-world flight information displays to maintain an authentic aviation feeling. and Credits to [Skander Boudawara](https://github.com/skanderboudawara) for inspiration and ideas.

 ---